nottinghamcollege/HTML-Email-Boilerplate-Redux/README.md

 * Improved Windows Phone 7/8/8.1 compatibility
 * Improved Office 365 (OWA) compatibility (Microsoft have since improved the rendering standards of OWA [in the October 2014 update](http://blogs.office.com/2014/10/14/improving-outlook-web-app-options-settings-2/))
 * Android 4.4 centring fix
+* More robust method of stopping iOS data links

 As well as fixing other email client quirks that have been discovered.